HIDEN64/RandomApp1/README.md

 # RandomApp1
-this is a joke app that i first made like a year ago or something lol
+this is a joke app that i first made like a year ago because i was bored lol